amqp-node/amqplib/doc/channel_api.md

 ### `Channel#get(queue, [options])`

 Ask a queue for a message, as an RPC.
-This returns a promise that will be resolved with either false, if there is no message to be had, or a message (in the same shape as detailed in `#consume`).
+This returns a promise that will be resolved with either `false`, if there is no message to be had, or a message (in the same shape as detailed in `#consume`).

 Options:

  * noAck (boolean): if true, the message will be assumed by the server to be acknowledged (i.e., dequeued) as soon as it's been sent over the wire.
-Default is false, that is, you will be expected to acknowledge messages.
+Default is false, that is, you will be expected to acknowledge the message.

 ### `Channel#ack(message, [allUpTo])`